juancadile/PyETR-myfork/docs/getting_started/view_construction.md

 ```

 At the core of any view is a set of states.
-In *Reason & Inquiry*, this is the element of a view typically denoted by &Gamma; (upper-case gamma).
+In *Reason & Inquiry*, this is the element of a view typically denoted by Γ (upper-case gamma).
 In the code base for PyETR, this is called the `stage`.
 A string representing a view must specify a stage between `{` and `}` as a comma-separated list of states.
 Thus in the example above, the view specifies a stage with two states: `k()t()` and `a()q()`.